mebeim/ctf-challenges/challenges/cosmic-ray/README.md

 If we take a look at the bytecode for the `cosmic_ray()` function using [`dis.dis()`][py-dis-dis] we can see a few interesting spots where flipping a bit would result in bypassing the global variable check, allowing infinite "cosmic rays" to hit.
-We can also access the raw bytecode as a `bytes` objects via `cosmic_ray.__code__.co_code` to check actual opcodes and arguments.
+We can also access the raw bytecode as a `bytes` object via `cosmic_ray.__code__.co_code` to check actual opcodes and arguments.

 Some interestig opcodes to consider for the bit flip are right at the start and